southernafro/educenter-hugo/exampleSite/content/english/blog/do-you-need-a-computer-for-homeschooling.md

 Using a computer for school also imparts computer skills from an early age.
 Instead of having your child attend a separate computer class, when they use their computers to learn, their skills are sharpened and developed.
 Basic programs such as word processing and how to navigate different programs soon become second nature for the child.
 This, therefore, prepares the child for the world outside of school.

 Using an internet-enabled computer also helps teach the child how to handle themselves on social media sites.
-If you have a computer in your homeschool, it means that you can also teach your child the do’s and don'ts of online etiquette.
+If you have a computer in your homeschool, it means that you can also teach your child the dos and don'ts of online etiquette.
 It can also help you get a headstart on online potential bullying because you see how your child handles themselves online.

 The other advantage of using a computer for your child's homeschooling is that it encourages your child to concentrate better.
 When they are forced to read from a computer screen or watch a lesson online, it can be more engaging and the graphics can be better than what you will find in a book.